mrkkrp/markkarpov.com/tutorial/megaparsec.md

 While most of the points above do not require additional comment, I think it would be beneficial to get into the habit of using the newer fast
 primitives: `takeWhileP`, `takeWhile1P`, and `takeP`.
-The first two are especially common as they allow us to replace some `many` and `some`-based constructs making them faster and changing the type of returned data to chunk of input stream, i.e. the `Tokens s` type we have discussed previously.
+The first two are especially common as they allow us to replace `many` and `some`-based constructs making them faster and changing the type of returned data to chunk of input stream, i.e. the `Tokens s` type we have discussed previously.